kndykndy/iwtkm/course-aws-architect/01-practitioner/05-iam.md

 - programmatically via CLI
 - programmatically via SDK

-Root account is the email address used to create an AWS account.
+**Root account** is the email address used to create an AWS account.
 It should not be shared with anyone.
 Instead, a user for each individual within an org should be created.
 Root account must be protected with 2FA (IAM Dashboard).

+## IAM Credential Report

+A report, listing all users in your account, including information:

+- about user pwds: when created, last used, last changed, should be changed next time
+- about access keys: is active, last used, last rotated, last service was used with
+- MFS: was enabled

 ## HOW-TOs